Operating a place of first arrival

 - appropriate biosecurity signage

-- a system to notify MPI about arrival of craft and cargo, and their planned movements once in New Zealand
+- a system to notify MPI about arrival of craft, persons and cargo

 - a security system to control cleared and uncleared cargo and passengers